Start date: September 2019

 From the first few weeks, you will be interviewing prospective customers, learning how to do ‘rapid prototyping’, using the tools of ‘lean’ entrepreneurship, and pitching new ideas.
 Using UCL’s networks and reputation as a starting point to access London’s thriving entrepreneurship scene, you will find or develop a founding team and learn how to raise investor finance, or ‘bootstrap’ your business.

-This course was the first of its kind in Europe, for its single-minded focus on giving you the knowledge, skills, and network to start up a business successfully.
+This programme was the first of its kind in Europe, for its single-minded focus on giving you the knowledge, skills, and network to start up a business successfully.
 We pride ourselves on our rate of successful start-up creation, and every year work to launch more successful start-ups.

 The latest rankings from the Complete University Guide place UCL School of Management 8th (out of 122) in the UK for Business and Management Studies.
 Specifically, the MSc Entrepreneurship programme achieved a 92% Overall Satisfaction score in the 2018 Postgraduate Taught Experience Survey (PTES).
 This is an exceptionally strong performance and reflects the outstanding quality of our teaching, culture, and facilities.